cliffchew84/SG-Lib-Books/README.md

-# sg_nlb_avail_bks
+# Web App - Books Availabe in Singapore Libraries (NLB)
-This is a side project of a book lover from Singapore, who wants a quick way to view the availability of library books from the Singapore libraries
+This is a side project of a Singaporean book lover, who wants an easy view of the books available in the Singapore libraries.